About our Portland Psychiatric Practice

 After much reflection it occurred to me that what was missing from my patients treatment regimen was good psychiatry and consistent therapy.
 Being critically sick is a traumatic experience; from an emotional standpoint, vulnerability is the order of the day.
 But vulnerability is a great place to heal from, everything out in the open and nowhere to go but up.

-My passion as a Nurse Practitioner, as well as the guiding philosophy for my practice is the concept of mindful recovery.
+What guides my practice is the concept of mindful recovery.
 William Anthony, former director of the Boston Center for Psychiatric Rehabilitation describes this concept perfectly; he identifies recovery as “a deeply personal, unique process of changing one’s attitudes, values, feelings, goals, skills and/or roles.”
-Recovery from constant anxiety, disorganization, overeating, feeling irritable around family and friends.
+Recovery from constant anxiety, depression, disorganization, overeating, feeling irritable around family and friends.
 All of this requires an awareness to our own thoughts and feelings.
 I encourage mindful exploration- essentially becoming aware of our emotional interaction with the world and not judging our perfectly understandable human response.
 Change is absolutely possible!

 In practice this requires an honest and sometimes hard look at ourselves.
 Taking to heart the question, “What is my part in all of this?
 In my own distress?
 What can I let go of?”
+Your long held personal values and principles will guide you.
+My goal is to help you find them and show you how to rely on them to make decisions that will help alleviate anxiety, depression, instability, poor focus and distraction.
 Change is absolutely possible!
 While my focus is on medication management, I offer therapy and counseling to my clients.
 If a client does not wish to see me for therapy I generally recommend they establish with an outside therapist.

 – Thich Nhat Hanh